njam/loggly-github/README.md

 [![npm](https://img.shields.io/npm/v/loggly-github.svg)](https://www.npmjs.com/package/loggly-github)

 *loggly-github* starts an HTTP server where Loggly can send [alert postbacks](https://www.loggly.com/docs/alert-endpoints/) to.
-For each new alert postback it will open a GitHub ticket.
+For each new alert it will open a GitHub ticket (if there's not already an open ticket for that alert).

 Installation & Configuration